mixelpixel/LambdaSchoolTA/README.md

   A:  Don't worry about the IDE.
 That was just a helpful tip and trick.
 We will be going over every detail in our guided demo.
 Just get LESS installed and attempt to write a few lines of LESS so you're familiar with it.
 Don't stress!
   ```

+  ##### Notes for TAs to focus on
+  1. CSS nesting for specificity & inheritance
+  2. LESS Variables: all go on the top of the LESS script.
+LESS does not have hoisting like JS
+  3. Compiled CSS vs. Uncompiled LESS
+  4. Comment the closing bracket in LESS for _sanity's sake_
+  5. Use codepen error and analysis tools to troubleshoot.
+  6. When using the terminal for preprocessing with `lessc` the error msgs are big!!
+  7. Keep your cool ;)
+  8. use text minifying to catch scoping errors (especially with siblings)

   </p>
   </details>